TrebledJ/trebledj.github.io/content/pages/postlike/about.md

 {% tag "composition" %}

 My composing journey began in Grade 10 (～中四) when my music teacher assigned composition homework.
-Not only that—he introduced us to interesting composition techniques and took us on a tour analysing Joe Hisashi's Studio Ghibli music.
+Not only that—he introduced us to interesting composition techniques and took us on a (theoretical) tour analysing Joe Hisashi's Studio Ghibli music.
 Since then, I've been writing down ideas and organising them into coherent pieces.

 In uni, I picked up electronic music composition (mixing/production) during a course taught by Prof. Timothy Page.